jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/single_mut_effects.md

 ## Output summary of homolog phenotypes

 Let’s summarize the binding and expression phenotypes of the homologous RBD sequences that were spiked into our libraries.
-We compute the mean and standard error of binding and expression phenotypes relative to WT SARS-CoV-2 separately in each library, and then calculate the average binding and expression from the two library measurements.
+We compute the average and standard error of binding and expression phenotypes relative to WT SARS-CoV-2 separately in each library, and then calculate the average binding and expression from the two library measurements.
+For binding, our average is the mean delta-log<sub>10</sub>(*K*<sub>A,app</sub>) relative to SARS-CoV-2 wildtype.
+For expression, our average is the *median* delta-mean-fluorescence relative to SARS-CoV-2 wildtype.
+Because some homologs have a tail of lowly expressing barcodes (which are presumably selected out in the RBD+ sort prior to the binding measureements), we use the median as our average because it is more robust to outliers.
+The standard error of a median is higher than the standard error of the mean by a factor of 1.2533 if the measurement is normally distributed (which we are only moderately in violation of for some homologs), so we multiply our per-library standard errors by this factor.

 ``` r
 bc_homologs_bind <- data.table(read.csv(file=config$Titeseq_Kds_homologs_file))